Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 GUI Version 0.18.2.0-release (Qt 5.15.8)
 Embedded monero version 0.18.2.0-99be9a044

-Note: this version seems to have no control over the location of the 135Gb database created by monerod, default is in your home/.bitmonero/lmdb (which can be sym-linked).
+Note: this build has a problem, no Node Menu in Settings, it has no control over the location of the Node 135Gb database created by monerod, default is in your home/.bitmonero/lmdb (which can be sym-linked).
 The database seems to be activated even in simple mode, but if the location is unavailable, the wallet gui will still work.

+I am working on it, re-configuring Qt from source, then trying to make deploy, and sign the Application.

 v0.18.1.2: